 Originally started as employee perks for large corporations, employee wellbeing programmes are becoming common in small and medium sized businesses too.
 Wellness programmes are now often expected by employees to be a part of a company’s benefits packages, with a survey by Virgin Pulse finding that 87% of employees said they consider health and well-being offerings when choosing an employer.

-3 easy wellness ideas to implement in your workplace in 2020:
+3 easy wellness ideas to implement in your workplace:

 - Introduce a weekly mindfulness class